 Lydia Thompson (graduated 2013) spent nine months as a Fulbright English Teaching Assistant in Toluca, Mexico.
-Lydia is now working as a Teach for America volunteer in Fort Worth, TX, where she teaches bilingual reading to fifth-graders in a predominantly Hispanic-serving middle school.
+Lydia worked as a Teach for America volunteer in Fort Worth, TX, where she taught bilingual reading to fifth-graders in a predominantly Hispanic-serving middle school.
+In spring 2017, she graduated with her Masters in Teaching from the University of Syracuse.